 If you want to get away from it all, you can head to the north of the island, where there are smaller hotels and fewer tourists.

 If you have time during your Bali holiday, visit one of the islands.
 Nusa Lembongan is easily accessible and takes around an hour to reach by boat, so you can go for a day trip, or stay for a few nights.
-When booking a boat, make sure you ask where they are dropping on you on the island, as many of the cheaper boats head to the east of the island (when you ideally want to head to the west for the nicer beaches).
+When booking a boat, make sure you ask where they are dropping you on the island, as many of the cheaper boats head to the east of the island (when you ideally want to head to the west for the nicer beaches).
 There aren’t many transport options once on Nusa Lembongan, so if you’re in the wrong area it can be a little challenging to get to your destination.
-However, there are some great beaches there, including the lovely Mushroom beach.
+However, there are some great beaches there, including the lovely Mushroom Beach.

 Next to Nusa Lembongan is Nusa Penida, a lesser-visited island.
-Nusa Penida has a much more local feel than other areas of Bali, with traditional Balinese culture part of everyday life.
+Nusa Penida has a much more local feel than other areas of Bali, with traditional Balinese culture a part of everyday life.
 This is also a great spot for diving,

 A little further west is the Indonesian island of Lombok.
 Lombok has some beautiful beaches as well as an active volcano and is great for hiking, although not technically in Bali, it makes a great addition to a Bali trip.

 These tiny paradise islands are all free from cars, with white sand beaches, and each has its own appeal.
-Gili T is the busiest of the three, and the most popular island to visit, with lots of bars and hotels (although it’s still very low key – no high rises).
+Gili T is the busiest of the three, and the most popular island to visit, with lots of bars and hotels (although it’s still very low-key – no high rises).
 Gili Air is quieter and more relaxed, and Gili Meno is the smallest and most underdeveloped of the three islands, a real desert island experience.

 It takes a couple of hours to get to the Gili Islands from Bali by boat (or there is the option to fly), so it’s wise to head back to Bali at least a day before your outbound flight, just in case there are any disruptions.
 (It’s worth noting that boats and buses in Indonesia rarely leave on time, so be prepared to wait).